 Jeff Brown has over 25 years’ experience in the field of money advice, having worked for a Citizens Advice Bureau, National Debtline, a bank and a mortgage lender.
 Jeff is now a successful freelance trainer and consultant in debt advice/benefits advice to the not-for-profit sector and credit industry.
 He is a regular trainer for the Council of Mortgage Lenders and has delivered in-house training to over a dozen mortgage lenders.
 Jeff is also an approved tutor for the Money Advice Trust and the Institute of Money Advisers at both caseworker and specialist levels.

 Michelle Büyükertas is an experienced welfare rights adviser and trainer.
 She currently works in the Money Advice Unit at Hertfordshire County Council, having spent a number of years previously working for the Citizens Advice Bureau.

-Catherine Connors has worked as a local authority welfare rights officer for 16 years, most recently in a children’s centre.
-In 1999, she gained an adult and further education teaching certificate, and has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
+Catherine Connors has worked as a local authority welfare rights officer for 16 years.
+Catherine has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
 Catherine has also designed and delivered a range of training materials for a financial capability project.